vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 #### Metric tags

-*service* - to attach the service, we need to add a new meaning to Vector - *service*.
+**service** - to attach the service, we need to add a new meaning to Vector - *service*.
 Any sources that
               receive data that could potentially be considered a service will need to indicate which field means `service`.
               This work has largely already been done with the LogNamespacing work, so it will be trivial to add this new field.

-*source* - A new field will be added to the [Event metadata][event_metadata] - `Arc<ComponentId>` that will indicate the source
+**source** - A new field will be added to the [Event metadata][event_metadata] - `Arc<ComponentId>` that will indicate the source
              of the event.

 We will need to do an audit of all components to ensure the bytes emitted for the `component_received_event_bytes_total` and `component_sent_event_bytes_total` metrics are the estimated JSON size of the event.

+These tags will be given the name that was configured in [User Experience](#user-experience).

 #### `component_received_event_bytes_total`